Sony RX10 IV Comparison Review

 The Sony Cyber-shot DSC-RX10 IV is a fixed lens compact camera that was announced in September 2017 and is equipped with an one-inch sensor.
 It offers a resolution of 20 megapixel.

-The Sony RX10 IV has a Camera Elo of 2697.
+Is the Sony RX10 IV a good camera?
+The RX10 IV has a Camera Elo of 2724.
 This rating puts the RX10 IV among the top 10 percent of all superzoom compact cameras.
 In terms of its sensor size category (one inch cameras), the RX10 IV also ranks among the top 10 percent.
 Based on its within category standings, the camera earns a 5-star performance rating.

 |Sony RX10 IV|

 |400 shots per battery charge|